28 September 2018: ARIAS Start of the Research Season: Roundtables

 Research and film is a trendy topic.
 Yet before discussing possible collaborations on the topic within ARIAS, we needed to know what exactly we’re talking about.
 Mattijs van de Port, who started the first MA pilot on anthropology and film at the UvA, and Eyal Sivan, filmmaker and lector at the Netherlands Film Academy that hosts the MA Artistic Research in and through Film, kicked off the round table discussion by mapping the differences and similarities between the various views on research and film, given their respective institutional contexts (university, art school).
 This allowed us to address the question, “What does the encounter of film and research have to offer, both to the academic research and to the practice of film?”.
 And from there we discussed possible collaborations between the different interests and institutions within the ARIAS network.

 Table 4: Research on the Commons in the ARIAS network

 (initiators: Jeroen Boomgaard, Rietveld/UvA & René Boer, Sandberg)

-Researchers at this table are interested in meeting and collaborating in the domain of ‘the commons’.
-Building on the experiences of an UvA research project ‘Building an Urban Commons’ (Adeola Enigbokan) and Sandberg Institute’s temporary master programme ‘The Commoners Society’, which started on Amsterdam’s Zeerburgereiland this year, preparations are underway for a long term research project into the role the arts can play in the construction of an urban commons on this island on the city’s fringes.
-As the urban development of Zeeburgereiland is taking shape at this very moment, artistic interventions could still influence the social, cultural and economic conditions on the island.
-Conservations with optional research partners are currently taking place, this table is a way to open this conversation on collaboration.
+Researchers at this table were interested in meeting and collaborating in the domain of ‘the commons’.
+Building on the experiences of an UvA research project ‘Building an Urban Commons’ (Adeola Enigbokan) and Sandberg Institute’s temporary master programme ‘The Commoners Society’, which started on Amsterdam’s Zeerburgereiland 2018, preparations were underway for a long term research project into the role the arts can play in the construction of an urban commons on this island on the city’s fringes.
+As the urban development of Zeeburgereiland is taking shape, artistic interventions could influence the social, cultural and economic conditions on the island.
+Conservations with optional research partners were taking place, this table was a way to open this conversation on collaboration.

 Table 5: Artificial intelligence in and beyond the ARIAS network